christiancho/domanip.js/README.md

 ###### Promises

 `$l.ajax` returns a Promise object that allows for chaining `then` or `catch` calls.

-#### Testing DomanipJS

-Once you have the `domanip.js` included in your script tag, you can use Chrome or Firefox developer tools and test all of the DomanipJS functions in the console.
+This can be confirmed by fetching a random GIF in the demo page and seeing the message `"AJAX call successful."` in the developer console of Chrome or Firefox.